 Once all the application forms are filled out the next immediate step is to pay the application fees.
 All fees will be paid online.
 Applicants will have to pay the following fees:

 - Processing Fees & Right of Permanent Residence Fee (RPRF): For the agri-food pilot program, the fees are $825 for the Immigration Application Fee and $500 for the Right of Permanent Residence Fee (RPRF).
 You can only pay online the total fee of $1,325.
 Similarly, the dependent spouse/partner needed to pay the fees of $825 as the application processing fee and $500 for the Right of Permanent Residence Fee (RPRF), and the dependent children's application fee is $225 per child.

 - Biometric Fees: For all sorts of Canadian immigration and visa applications the applicant needed to do biometrics.
 Biometrics are required for all those applicants who are in between 14 and 79 years of age.
 The applicants needed to undergo the process of fingerprints and photos (biometrics) if they have not done the biometrics in the last 10 years for their temporary resident application but the applicant must have to do the biometrics for their permanent residence application regardless if they have done biometrics for their temporary residence application in the past.
 Paying the biometrics fee upfront can save processing time and cut short unnecessary delays.
 So, we highly recommend paying the biometric fee upfront at the time of submission of the application.
 The biometric fee is as follows:

 - Per Family (2 or more people) - $170 (max) for 02 or more persons applying at the same time as a single application.

-- Other Fees (Third-Party Fees): There may be other expenses of fees associated with the application which the applicant has to bear like fees third- party fees for performing the medical exams, obtaining the police certificates and fees towards the language tests.
+- Other Fees (Third-Party Fees): There may be other expenses of fees associated with the application that the applicant has to bear like fees third- party fees for performing the medical exams, obtaining the police certificates, and fees towards the language tests.